 A ‘brand’ version of an ASM is not ‘better’ or ‘worse’ than a generic version of that drug.
 The important thing is that you and your doctors find a version of a drug which suits you, and you take this version consistently.
 ‘Consistency of supply’ means getting the same version of a drug with every prescription.

 MHRA guidance on prescribing anti-epileptic drugs

-The Medicines and Healthcare products Regulatory Agency (MHRA) has issued guidance on prescribing anti-epileptic drugs.
-They say that certain AEDs must be prescribed with the same version, and that for other AEDs this is less important.
+The Medicines and Healthcare products Regulatory Agency (MHRA) has issued guidance on prescribing anti-seizure medications.
+They say that certain ASMs must be prescribed with the same version, and that for other ASMs this is less important.
 This aims to help prescribing doctors decide whether they should prescribe a particular version.

 What does the MHRA guidance say?

 The guidance divides ASMs into three categories according to the importance of maintaining a consistent supply and depending on whether there is considered to be a risk of problems if switching between different versions.